matigramirez/Imgeneus/README.md

 ## Build and run
 1. Build the project.
+2. Find file in `Imgeneus.Database\config\database.json`.
+Update there to your values.
-2. Setup `Imgeneus.Database` as startup project.
+3. Setup `Imgeneus.Database` as startup project.
 Open View -> Other Windows -> Package Manager Console and run `Update-Database`.
 This should create database and run migrations.
-3. Run Imgeneus.Login.exe (or Imgeneus.Login project).
+4. Run Imgeneus.Login.exe (or Imgeneus.Login project).
-4. Run Imgeneus.World.exe (or Imgeneus.World project).
+5. Run Imgeneus.World.exe (or Imgeneus.World project).

 ## Details
 - Language:  `C# 8`